HotKeysInc/apis/README.md

 # apis
-express api's to automate connections and create txn data for hotkeys.
+rest api standard for the hotkeys sdk, to make it easier for web2 devs to leverage the hoteys infrastruture, rather than handling rpc connections and wallets themselves.